 I am Paul W. Smith, fellow student of the Limbaugh Institute for Advanced Conservative Studies, where there is never a final exam, but we are tested every day.

-Coming to you, as Johnny mentions from the Midwest campus of the Limbaugh Institute for Advanced Conservative Studies in Detroit, Michigan, the Motor City, the growing life sciences corridor.
+Coming to you, as Johnny mentions, from the Midwest campus of the Limbaugh Institute for Advanced Conservative Studies in Detroit, Michigan, the Motor City, the growing life sciences corridor.

 But this final hour, let's do it.

-Now I know you usually I mean you're not looking forward to bouncing these things off uh the fine uh guest host lineup that we have coming off the bench here, uh Mark Belling, uh Tom Sullivan, and and yours truly were all honored to be here.
+Now, I know you usually, I mean, you're not looking forward to bouncing these things off the fine guest host lineup that we have coming off the bench here, Mark Belling, Tom Sullivan, and yours.

-You usually want to bounce your ideas, of course, uh, off of Rush, and I'm happy to announce that uh that the fill-in guy Monday will actually be Rush Limbaugh in for Rush Limbaugh Monday on this your favorite radio station.
+And I'm happy to announce that the fill-in guy Monday will actually be Rush Limbaugh in for Rush Limbaugh Monday on this, your favorite radio station.

 You should stay tuned to this station all weekend long because there's all kinds of news breaking around the world, and you know you'll get it right here.

-Uh meanwhile, the phone line's open to you now at 1800-282-2882.
+Meanwhile, the phone line's open to you now at 1-800-282-2882.

 It might be something that you didn't get a chance to say earlier, or it might be a whole new topic.

-Uh it's one eight hundred-282-2882 or rushlimbaugh.com for the Rush Limbaugh program.
+It's 1-800-282-2882 or rushlimbaugh.com for the Rush Limbaugh program.

 A couple of things.

-You know, nobody knows it.
+Nobody knows it.

-But uh I I found out.
+But I found out.

-HR pass this along to me.
+HR passed this along to me.

-It says the American dream is closer to a hallucinatory hope than a reachable reality.
+It says the American Dream is closer to a hallucinatory hope than a reachable reality.

-This is a new study presented at the Aspen Institute last week, and this is of course put out uh by people who uh used to work for Bill Clinton, and so of course, since uh they're so down on President Bush and everything else that all of America should say that America is just bad.
+And so, of course, since they're so down on President Bush and everything else, that all of America should say that America is just bad.

-Uh Americans surveyed in this thing said that they're not living the dream that European settlers who first founded this country suggested could be realized through hard work, courage, and uh determination to improve one's life.
+Americans surveyed in this thing said that they're not living the dream that European settlers who first founded this country suggested could be realized through hard work, courage, and determination to improve one's life.

-Even though eighty one percent of those surveyed agree the United States still is the land of opportunity.
+Even though 81% of those surveyed agree the United States still is the land of opportunity, they also said the concept is not being achieved and is abstract.

 Nearly two-thirds of those who are not living it don't believe they will ever live it, that they will ever achieve the American dream in their lifetime.